unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial1.md

 ## Meshes (surface data)

-The first fundamental data structure we discuss is the Triangle Mesh, which is defined in the package ```scalismo.mesh```.
+The first fundamental data structure we discuss is the triangle mesh, which is defined in the package ```scalismo.mesh```.
-We will need the following imports:
+In the following we will need access to the following object, which we now import:

 ```scala
 import scalismo.mesh.TriangleMesh // the mesh class